Secarian/GoWDOS/src/agi-doc.md

 #### Print to STDOUT (console)

-To print something for debug, you can print text directly to ArOZ Online Core terminal using
+To print something for debug, you can print text directly to WDOS Online Core terminal using

 ```
 console.log("text");